Cyclone Kyarr likely to weaken by evening; Heavy rains expected in Kerala, Tamil Nadu

 New Delhi, Oct 28: A day after it was classified as 'extremely severe cyclonic storm', Cyclone Kyarr is now moving west-northwestwards and is likely to hit the Oman coast by October 31.
 The intensity of the supercyclone is likely to weaken after October 28, according to the IMD's latest bulletin.

-However, the sea condition remains phenomenal over eastcentral Arabian Sea around the system centre and is likely to remain so till 30th October and could improve gradually from the evening of 31st October.
+However, the sea condition remains phenomenal over the east-central Arabian Sea around the system centre and is likely to remain so till 30th October and could improve gradually from the evening of 31st October.

 Cyclone Kyarr: Depression off-Goa coast may intensify into a storm, Red-Alert issued